proustpunk/proustpunk/README.md

 ---

 Programmer building practical systems and automating ruthlessly.
-Focused interest in system design, applied ML, and AI tooling.
+Focused interest in system design, applied ML, mechanterp, and AI tooling.
 Comfortable working across the full backend stack; from data pipelines to API design to LLM integration.

 ---